Kaʻū Desert Trail

 Hawai’i Volcanoes National Park is currently recovering from the 2018 eruption of Kīlauea volcano.
 Much of the park has re-opened, but several areas are still closed.
 Read more.

 Kaʻū Desert Trail is closed.
 The trail to the Footprints is open.

 Elevation Gain: 700 feet

-Getting to the Trailhead: This trailhead is not in the main part of the National Park.
+Trailhead: This trailhead is not in the main part of the National Park.
 The Kaʻū Desert trailhead is actually about fifteen minutes drive west of the Park entrance.
 Drive Hwy.
 11 west of the National Park entrance or east of Naʻālehu and find the highway pullout trailhead parking between mile markers 38 and 39.
 The trailhead is well-marked.
 There is a trash can and an emergency telephone at the trailhead but no other services.
 Plan accordingly to leave no trace.

 Gear: This is a very long hike into a wilderness area in one of the most remote areas of Hawai'i Volcanoes National Park.
 Bring plenty of extra water and food.
 The hike ranges from 2500' to 3000' above sea level, so temperatures are much cooler than coastal destinations.
 Wear boots and don't forget your raingear.